Destination | Nepal |

 100% Guaranteed Booking | 100% secure payment process | Visa | MasterCard | American Express

 Discovery world trekking is a government-authorized, bonded trekking and touring operator in Nepal.
-We are members of the Trekking Agency Association of Nepal (TAAN), Nepal Mountaineering Association (NMA).
+We are members of the Trekking Agency Association of Nepal (TAAN), and the Nepal Mountaineering Association (NMA).

 You can pay by bank transfer, western union, and online from our website.